 - a condition called reversible posterior leukoencephalopathy syndrome (RPLS).
 Call your healthcare provider right away if you get severe headaches, seizure, confusion, change in vision, or problems thinking

-- wound healing problems.
-If you need to have a surgical procedure, tell your healthcare provider that you are taking STIVARGA.
-You should stop taking STIVARGA at least 2 weeks before any planned surgery
+- You should stop taking STIVARGA at least 2 weeks before planned surgery.

 The most common side effects with STIVARGA include pain including stomach-area (abdomen); tiredness, weakness, fatigue; diarrhea (frequent or loose bowel movements); decreased appetite; infection; voice change or hoarseness; increase in certain liver function tests; fever; swelling, pain, and redness of the lining in your mouth, throat, stomach, and bowel (mucositis); and weight loss.